-It's much less prescriptive than the 2008 version and can be used as a more agile business improvement tool.
-This means that you can make it relevant to the requirements of your own organization to gain sustainable business improvements.
+They will be much less prescriptive than the previous versions and can be used as more agile business improvement tools.
+This means that you can make the new standards relevant to the requirements of your organization to gain sustainable business improvements.

-One of the major changes to ISO 9001 is that it brings quality management and continual improvement into the heart of an organization.
+One of the major changes to the AS/EN 9100 series is that it brings quality management and continual improvement into the heart of an organization.
 This means that the new standard is an opportunity for organizations to align their strategic direction with their quality management system.
-The starting point of the new version of ISO 9001 is to identify internal and external parties who support the QMS.
-This means that it can be used to help enhance and monitor the performance of an organization.
+The starting point of the new version of the standard is to identify internal and external parties and issues which affect the QMS.
+This means that it can be used to help enhance and monitor the performance of an organization, based on a higher level strategic view.

-Our customers tell us they get multiple benefits as a result of implementing and adopting a system that meets the requirements of ISO 9001.
-The new version of the standard will continue to do this and provide additional value.
+Our customers tell us they get multiple benefits as a result of implementing and adopting a system that meets the requirements of the AS/EN 9100 series.
+The new versions will continue to do this and provide additional value.

-The new standard will:
+The new AS/EN 9100 series of standards will: